Westbrooke117/Last.fm-Timeline/README.md

 # Last.fm Timeline
 An interactive tool to view your last.fm listening history month-by-month.

+## Current Features 📒
+- View a 4x4 grid of album covers for each month of the year
+- Select any year to view from 2002 to now for any user

 ## Future Features 📝
 - Export album grids or other components as images
 - Add a share button to share content to r/last.fm on Reddit